RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ### Audio CDs

-Audio CDs are imaged on the FRED, using the program Exact Audio Copy.
+audio CDs are imaged on the FRED, using the program Exact Audio Copy.

 1. On the FRED, open Exact Audio Copy and insert the CD into the optical disk drive.
 2. In the CD Title field, enter the digital media ID of the CD.
 Remove text from the CD author field.